Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Ensemble Adversarial Training

-To test the impact of using multiple adversarial classifiers when changing the dimensionality of the sentence representation, in our experiments we train with $\{1, 5, 10, 20\}$ bias classifiers for $\{ 256, 512, 1024, 2048 \}$ dimensional sentence representations.
+To test the impact of using multiple adversarial classifiers when changing the dimensionality of the representations, we train with $\{1, 5, 10, 20\}$ bias classifiers for $\{ 256, 512, 1024, 2048 \}$ dimensional sentence representations.
 The learned sentence representation is then frozen, and $20$ adversarial classifiers are randomly reinitialised before they attempt to re-learn the hypothesis-only bias from the frozen de-biased sentence representation.
 The maximum accuracy from across the $20$ adversarial classifiers is then reported after trying to remove the bias, showing the maximum bias that can still be learnt from the representation.

-\paragraph{Model Architecture.} Using the same experimental set-up as \citet{BelinkovPremiseGranted} and \citet{PoliakEtAl}, an InferSent model~\citep{InferSent} is used with pretrained GloVe 300 dimensional word embeddings.
-The InferSent model architecture consists of a Long Short-Term Memory network~\citep{DBLP:journals/neco/HochreiterS97} (LSTM) encoder which creates a $2048$ dimensional sentence representation.
+The ability of adversarially trained models to de-bias sentence representations is tested across a range of $\lambda$ hyper-parameters $\{0.001, 0.01, 0.1, 0.2, 0.3, ...
+0.8, 0.9, 0.99, 0.999\}$.
+This shows whether any improvement is due to the choice of $\lambda$, or whether there is an improvement regardless. \paragraph{Model Architecture} Following the same experimental set-up as \citet{BelinkovPremiseGranted} and \citet{PoliakEtAl}, we use an InferSent model~\citep{InferSent} with pretrained GloVe 300-dimensional word embeddings.
+The InferSent model architecture consists of a Long Short-Term Memory network~\citep[LSTM,][]{DBLP:journals/neco/HochreiterS97} encoder which creates a $2048$ dimensional sentence representation.